 Section 19.02 MAINTENANCE OF BENEFITS.
 Throughout the period of approved medical leave, the Employer will maintain the employee's health insurance coverage as required by law, and with the same contribution to the employee's health insurance premium as the Employer contributed immediately prior to the first day of approved medical leave.
 Employees will be provided the opportunity to self-pay for medical, dental, vision, life insurance and long-term disability benefits for periods of approved medical leave of absence which exceed the Employer's legal requirement for contributions to benefit plans.
 The Employer will notify employees who have a request for medical leave approved about maintenance of benefits as described herein.

 Section 19.03 RETURN TO WORK.
-Employees returning from medical leave will be placed in the first available equivalent position.
+Employees returning from medical leave may be required to provide a return to work certification from their medical provider.
+Returning employees will be placed in the first available equivalent position.